Oswulf I of Bamburgh: Identity

 Only elements of Oswulf's origin are accounted for.
-A genealogy in the text De Northumbria post Britannos, recording the ancestry of Waltheof Earl of Northampton (and, briefly, Northumbria), says that Oswulf was the son of Eadwulf I of Bamburgh, the ′King of the Northern English′ who died in 913.
+A genealogy in the text De Northumbria post Britannos, recording the ancestry of Waltheof Earl of Northampton (and, briefly, Northumbria), says that Oswulf was the son of Eadwulf I of Bamburgh, the "King of the Northern English" who died in 913.
 There has also been modern speculation that he was son of Ealdred I of Bamburgh, and thus grandson of Eadwulf I. Richard Fletcher and David Rollason thought he might be the Oswulf Dux who had witnessed charters further south in the 930s, which if true would extend Oswulf's floruit back to 934.

 He is the first man specifically designated "high-reeve" of Bamburgh.
-High-reeve is Old English heah-gerefa, and Alfred Smyth thought the style was influenced by the Scottish word mormaer, which possibly has the same meaning ("High Steward").
+High-reeve is Old English heah-gerefa, and Alfred Smyth thought the style was influenced by the Scottish word mormaer, which possibly has the same meaning (lit. 'high steward').
 Judging by the North People's Law, a high-reeve was not the same as an ealdorman (dux), having only half an ealdorman's wergild.

 Oswulf is listed as an attester to four charters of King Eadred, one dated 946, two in 949 and one of 950.
-These are all 'alliterative charters', which have much fuller witness lists than 'mainstream charters', so he may have been present on other occasions.
+These are all "alliterative charters", which have much fuller witness lists than "mainstream charters", so he may have been present on other occasions.